 Connect Health is firmly committed to providing a high-quality service and continually improving the quality of service it provides

-If you are unhappy with the treatment or service you have received from Connect, you are entitled to make a complaint, have it considered and receive a response in writing.
-This leaflet describes Connect’s complaints procedure, which is in line with the NHS complaints procedure.
+If you are unhappy with the treatment or service you have received from Connect Health, you are entitled to make a complaint, have it considered and receive a response in writing.
+This section describes Connect Health’s complaints procedure, which is in line with the NHS complaints procedure.

-- Connect will ensure that all complaints are handled promptly, openly and thoroughly
+- Connect Health will ensure that all complaints are handled promptly, openly and thoroughly

-- Connect’s complaints procedure will be fair to the complainant and Connect staff
+- Connect Health’s complaints procedure will be fair to the complainant and Connect Health staff

-- If resolution cannot be reached at local level, Connect will inform the complainant of how they can escalate their complaint or obtain an independent review of their complaint (if appropriate)
+- If a resolution cannot be reached at local level, Connect Health will inform the complainant of how they can escalate their complaint or obtain an independent review of their complaint (if appropriate)